 - Fuller’s Earth (organic agricultural clay) cas# 8031-18-3

 That's it!
 That is the full list that is supplied on the application.

 That leaves us with the ingredient that sets Southland Organics apart.
-The portion that makes this simplistic ingredient list seem like we are holding something back, it's the Organic Composted Humus.
-You can read all about the source of the humate deposit.
+The portion that makes this simplistic ingredient list seem like we are holding something back.
+It's the Organic Composted Humus.
+You can read all about the source of our humate deposit.

 What Is Big Ole Bird and What Does it Do?

 Why is this effective and worthy of your hard-earned dollars?
 Why is this beneficial for the health of your beloved flock?
 Simply put, Big ole Bird replenishes with living biology and provides valuable activated carbon.
 The process of cold water extraction leaves not only indigenous biology fully intact but provides an environment for them to rapidly multiply.
 Here’s a look at some of the indigenous microbiology and what they do:

 - The biosurfactant produced reduces the interfacial tension between hydrocarbons and aqueous.
 Oxidizes sulﬁde and nitrate.